Location tracking

 Turn on location servicesโ

-We remind you that the app does not actually track your location all the time, only during the times configured in the location tracking setup screen.
-The 'Always Allow' option unlocks the ability to track your location in the background, even when you're not using the app.
+To repeat: the app does not track your location all the time, only during the times set in the location tracking screen.
+The 'Always Allow' option is what unlocks background tracking, so the app can report a location even when it isn't open.

 Background serviceโ

-The app requests the mobile device to run the background service every 15 minutes.
-There is no guarantee that the device will dispatch the job, however.
-There are a myriad of variables which we cannot control, such as battery levels, memory usage, how often and how much you use the app, etc. Particularly iOS has a rather strict algorithm: not using the app for a day could lead to a lower score, and might even result in suspending the background service entirely until you use the Dime.Scheduler app again.
+The app asks the device to run its background service every 15 minutes, but there's no guarantee the device will dispatch the job.
+Many factors are out of our control: battery level, memory usage, how often and how much you use the app, and more. iOS in particular applies a strict algorithm: not opening the app for a day can lower its score and may suspend the background service entirely until you launch Dime.Scheduler again.